trains-worldexpresses.com

 Train-de-Luxe Shimonoseki - Tokyo (Japan Imperial Government Railways Handy Guide 1914)

 The traditional connection from Europe and China had been by the way of Busan, Korea, and then by the Cape gauge Limited Expresses from Shimonoseki to Tokyo.
 Another traditional way had been by ship from Vladivostok to Tsuruga and by train to Tokyo.
-Now the boats from Vladivostok are calling at Yokohama.
+Then the boats from Vladivostok were calling at Yokohama, later at Fushiki (see www.ships-worldwide.com).
 In 1964 appeared the high-speed Shinkansen train sets on completely new standard gauge lines, the fastest trains of the world, shocking the railway administrations elsewhere.
 K. Sogo is recognized as the "father" of the Shinkansen.
-120 bullet trains daily leave Tokyo in southern and 120 in northern direction, altogether 240 departures and 240 arrivals - on time!
+In the first years of the 21st century 120 bullet trains daily left Tokyo in southern and 120 in northern direction, altogether 240 departures and 240 arrivals - on time!
 With "distributed power" they are lighter than the European TGV and ICE1, which appeared with two decades delay.
+For connecting shipping lines see www.ships-worldwide.com

 Limited Express 2 "Fuji"